tundeiness/Real-Estate-Tycoon/README.md

 # Real-Estate-Tycoon

-A Real Estate Investment Trust based in New York invests in houses apartments or condo They try to predict a fair transaction price of a property before it's sold. this is used to calibrate the internal pricing and to keep a tab on market prices.
+A Real Estate Investment Trust based in New York invests in houses apartments/condo They try to predict a fair transaction price of a property before it's sold.
-REIT currently uses a 3rd party appraisal service.
+This is used to calibrate the internal pricing and to keep a tab on market prices.
-REIT found out that the estimates given by inexperienced appraisers were off the mark by $70k on average.
+REIT currently uses a 3rd party appraisal service and they found out that the estimates given by inexperienced appraisers were off the mark by $70k on average.
-I am to build a model to predict transaction prices with an average error of under $70.
+Task: to build a model to predict transaction prices with an average error of under $70k.

 ## Specifics
 - Deliverable : Trained Model File
 - Machine Learning Task: Regression
 - Target Variable: Transaction Price
--Win Condition: Mean Absolute Error < $70k
+- Win Condition: Mean Absolute Error < $70k

 ## Project Scoping:
 - implementing the entire applied machine learning workflow from start to finish